BDC Hamburger Icon

 FYIDid you know

-Two crucial ways to increase CLV are increasing customer retention and using personalized email and other methods to increase upselling and cross-selling.
+Two crucial ways to boost CLV are increasing customer retention and using personalized email and other methods to increase upselling and cross-selling.

-Adding another metric to the pile of sales estimations sales teams deal with can be daunting, especially if it will affect their key performance indicators (KPIs).
-To get your salespeople on board, share the following ways CLV metrics can improve and benefit sales and marketing departments’ efforts.
+Want to get your salespeople on board?
+Share the following ways CLV metrics can improve and benefit sales and marketing departments’ efforts.

 TipBottom line

-Implementing CRM software can significantly ease and enhance CLV measurements.
-Customer relationship management (CRM) software can sort account lists by CLV with one click once CLV numbers are in the system.
+The best CRM software can significantly ease and enhance CLV measurements.
+Once CLV numbers are in the system, CRM software can sort account lists by CLV with one click.

 1. Measuring CLV can help you prioritize client activities.